mjemnawaz/wellness-app/README.md

-# wellnessapp
+# Wellness App

+Personal project.
 A Fultter application for breathing exercises and other wellness activities.

 ## Getting Started